Quantifying Injection-Driven Interphase Mass Transfer within Porous Media via Time-Elapsed X-ray micro-Computed Tomography: Introduction

 Eq. (\ref{eq:mass_trans_def}) assumes that the density of the solute gas ($\rho_{g}$) is constant for small perturbations to temperature and pressure, and the change in cluster mass is directly proportional to the cluster's change in volume ($V_{g}$).
 Eq. (\ref{eq:mass_trans_def}) is used to describe the mass transfer in a large variety of complex systems.
 However, one limitation of \textit{in-situ} mass transfer measurements is the difficulty or inability to measure the concentration of dissolved species in the bulk fluid. $\mu$CT can only resolve different phases by the extent to which each phase attenuates the incident X-ray beam, meaning that $\mu$CT can only resolve the spatial distribution of dissolved species that significantly alter the attenuation as a function of concentration, applicable for solutes such as salts \citep{Liyanage_2019}, but this is not the case for most gases.
-Currently, there are broadly two categories of approaches that leverage available tomographic information to solve Eq. (\ref{eq:mass_trans_def}) for gases: a Slice-Averaged approach \citep{Pat_Suek_2017, jiang_2017, Hu_2021a, Hu_2021b, Patmonoaji_2021, Patmonoaji_2023, Lv_2024, Li_2025} and a Per-Cluster approach \citep{Ruotong_H_2023, Lv_2024}.
+Currently, in existing literature, there are two broad two categories of methodologies to leverage available tomographic information to solve Eq. (\ref{eq:mass_trans_def}) for gases: the Slice-Averaged approach \citep{Patmonoaji_2023, Lv_2024} and per-Cluster approaches \citep{Ruotong_H_2023, Lv_2024}.